nikosun/IDAS-CallforCode/README.md

 ## Save Your Life: IDAS background - Important lessons from the past experiences

-- For evacuation, you won’t try to find another new apps under the emergency alerts.
+- For evacuation, you won’t try to find other new apps under the emergency alerts.
 No special apps, you might use daily-use one.

 - Since the alerts can’t reach to your local people sometimes, the city office needs to devise the other creative solutions to communicate well with them.

-- The “AI” is the great helper for us to make right decision.
+- The “AI” is the great helper for us to make the right decision.
 But you and your family should be saved by you!
-Your action helps yourself, machines does not.
+Your action helps yourself, machines do not.

 - The local investigation and raw data are very important.
 Global forecast analytics doesn’t tell actual ground conditions or danger.
 That is the important task for the local city office.

-- It is harder to get big budget for disasters preparedness than the actual problems (such as refugees shelter/food).
+- It is harder to get the big budget for disasters preparedness than the actual problems (such as refugees shelter/food).
 Integration with the current happenings or daily life/production is one of our total solution ideas.

 - Remember the monuments by our ancestors.
-Find out the historical records of the natural disaster damages in your town.
+Find out the historical records of the natural disaster damages.
 The past records may be 100+ year-old and people forgot them.
-Do not repeat tragic accidents.
+Do not repeat tragedy.
+[Ref1:NYT](https://www.nytimes.com/2011/04/21/world/asia/21stones.html), [Ref2:JpGov,300+ Stones](http://www.thr.mlit.go.jp/road/sekihijouhou/gaiyou.pdf)

 [![IDAS - block diagram](doc/source/images/block-diagram-v01.png)](https://raw.githubusercontent.com/nikosun/IDAS-CallforCode/master/doc/source/images/block-diagram-v01.png)

 ## Notes with numbers on the block diagram

-1. Child Units -> Master Unit (Data collection/ 2-100 child units)
+1. Child Units -> Master Unit (Data collection/ 2 - 100+ child units)
     - Carrier: LoraWAN
     - Format: MQTT